 At Kirker Davis LLP, we believe that mediation can benefit many couples, from those who are involved in an amicable split to those involved in violent proceedings.
 Our attorneys see mediation as a negotiation of assets and we are prepared to use our legal prowess to protect your interests.
 Contact our offices today at (512) 598-0010 to learn more about how mediation may be the best option for you.

-In the mediation proceeding, a formally trained mediator is responsible for facilitating constructive conversation between the two spouses.
+Professional divorces often involve occupations that require higher education and much higher qualifications.
+These occupations are not easily acquired, and most of these professionals struggled through years of In the mediation proceeding, a formally trained mediator is responsible for facilitating constructive conversation between the two spouses.
 The mediator will ask each spouse how they would like to split any assets, property, or child custody/support.
 From there, a negotiation process will begin and each party will discuss how they can most equitably split their belongings.
 The third-party, unbiased opinions of a mediator are also often very helpful for disagreeing spouses to come to understand the situation from a different angle.
 Mediation offers many other benefits for those that choose to utilize it, some of the most key benefits include:

 Mediation is often confused with arbitration, and while similar, there are some stark differences.
 Arbitration employs an arbitrator who is also responsible for creating a productive discussion between both spouses.
 However, at the end of the arbitration period, an arbitrator will hear arguments from both spouses and then make a legally binding decision about the division of assets.
 Mediation allows for a couple to vocalize what they want from the divorce in a constructive manner and will hopefully result in an agreement that will make everybody happy.